 It also has various “sketchbooks”… like little moleskines that you can use for different purposes and put labels and titles on them.
 You can share your work via social media if you want to, and you can also RECORD YOUR DRAWING PROCESS with or without sound, and play it back later!

 I’m sharing to show the soft grittiness of the pencil and range of light to darks.
+I like to sketch first in light pencil, then follow up with ink and paint over that. (see?)

 Tools I used:

-I added white highlights by using an opaque white over the base colors and marker tools to add the African print motif and colors.
+I added white highlights for “pop” by using an opaque white over the base colors and marker tools to add the African print motif and colors.
 Notice I was able to choose a color for the background/ paper color! (creamy)

 THIS sketch was done with the same app, also using pencil, marker, brush pen and watercolor tools.
 And no mess! totally portable!
 Colored paper, colored pencils, everything I want, right in my iPad!